 Pistachio dormant period is a good time to leach salt

-The dormant period is a good time to leach salt, but should be conducted with nitrogen in mind.
+The dormant season is a good time to leach salt, but large volumes of water and stubborn soils mean growers need to be mindful of nitrogen.

 In the southern San Joaquin Valley, California, salt build-up in the soil can be a problem.
 Many growers take advantage of the pistachio dormant period, usually from around the last week in December into February to leach excess salt from the upper soil profile by applying large volumes of water to the field.